 How to set up Intelligent Scan

-To get the best data you will want to make sure you’re in a well-lit room without a lot of backlight.
+To get the best data you’ll want to make sure you’re in a well-lit room without a lot of backlight.
 You also need to remove your glasses for the iris scan, and once set up you may not be able to authenticate with them on.

 How to set up Secure Folder